Internship program

 ML4Q Undergraduate Research Internship Program

-The ML4Q Undergraduate Research Internship Program aims to raise the interest of talented students in the quantum technologies research.
+The ML4Q Undergraduate Research Internship Program aims to raise the interest of talented students in quantum technologies research.
 It gives an opportunity of hands-on experience in scientific work and an overview of the research performed in the cluster.
-The internees will work in one of the ML4Q groups under the direct supervision of a postdoc or senior PhD student and the hosting professor.
+The interns will work in one of the ML4Q groups under the direct supervision of a postdoc or senior PhD student and the hosting professor.
 At the same time they are encouraged to take part in seminars and events at the host institute as well as other cluster sites.
 The ML4Q Research School provides financial support and assistance in administrative issues.
-Interested students can apply once a year and join the research group of their choice for a 12-week internship during the summer.
+Interested students can apply once a year and join the research group of their choice for a 10 -12-week internship during the summer.
 Below you can find more information about the program, application procedure, and projects we offer.
-Call for applications for summer 2023 is closed now!
-If you have any further questions or something is unclear, do not hesitate to contact the ML4Q Research School Coordinator.
+Call for applications for Summer 2025 is closed now.
+If you have any further questions or something is unclear, do not hesitate to contact the ML4Q Research School coordinator.

 Application